 But what about knowledge in the humanities?
 Since most of their knowledge concerns humans, here we deal with a double private access problem; humans act from private motives, of which our own interpretation is also private.
-Although the motives of others become manifest through their behavior – this including statements they make –, all we get to see of them is essentially reducible to processes going on in their minds.
-As we shall discuss in the next article – God and mind –, philosophers of the mind have come up with quite some plausible explanations for our mental phenomena, but they are careful to not speak of truths.
+Although the motives of others become manifest through their behavior – this including statements they make –, all we get to see of them is essentially reducible to processes going on inside of them.
+Philosophers of the mind have come up with quite some plausible explanations for our mental phenomena, but they are careful to not speak of truths.

 German philosopher Karl Jaspers called for a ‘leap of faith’ into the ‘transcendent’ realm, where empirical science ‘has no access’.
 Jaspers’ views remind us of Plato, who believed in a transcendent – ‘supernatural’ – reality, containing perfect, universal properties – the realm of the Forms – of which everything that can be experienced in the material world was an imperfect copy.
 Later thinkers integrated these ideas into Christianity, hence the idea of a perfect, but nonetheless realistic God, who is the source of all there is to know and who embodies the difference between the actual world and perfection.